 That’s correct, the nonstop service will be replaced with connections through ORD, CLT and PHL.

 — American Airlines (@AmericanAir) September 15, 2018

-The worst part is American never even alerted me of the change so I’m glad I didn’t find out at the last minute when all the flights are booked full.
-If you’re not happy with the flight they rebooked you on, call them and change it like I’m about to.
-Since they changed their schedule, you now have some wiggle room including getting a refund in case you don’t want to make a connection.
+The worst part is that American never alerted me to the change.
+I’m glad I didn’t find out at the last minute when all the alternative flights were booked full.
+If you’re not happy with the flight they rebooked you on, call and change it as I did.
+Since the airline changed its schedule, you should have some wiggle room to possibly even get a refund if you don’t want to make a connection.